c4-project/c4t/cmd/act-litmus/README.md

 `act-litmus -carch ARCH -o DIR FILE`

-Both `-carch` and `-o` are mandatory.  `act-litmus` always runs in C11 harness outputting mode, and doesn't support any other operating mode.
+Both `-carch` and `-o` are mandatory.

+`act-litmus` always runs in C11 harness outputting mode, and doesn't support any other operating mode; `-c11` is ignored.